ltcltc/COMP2123PROJECT/README.md

 ## **Game Descriptions:**

-1. First, the programme asks the player to choose the level of AI challenge and ask players to input their name.
+1. First, the programme asks the player to choose the size of the gameboard(3x3, 5x5) to challenge and ask players to input their name.

 2. The programme shows the gameboards (includes number 1 - 9) with countdown